 Since this patent application can be used to associate different topics with different sections of pages, Google needs to be able to break pages down into different regions, and then analyze those regions to understand what they are about.

 Breaking a page into segments — Different regions of a document may be defined by links, section tags, etc. I wrote about how Google might segment pages into different sections based upon topics in Google and Document Segmentation Indexing for Local Search.

 Determining topics for segments — Topics for different sections of a page might be determined using a statistical text analysis like those described in Statistical Models for Text Segmentation – pdf, or Text Segmentation by Topic.

-A number of Google patent filings also explore associating topics with the content of pages based upon analyzing the text upon those pages.
+Many Google patent filings also explore associating topics with the content of pages based upon analyzing the text upon those pages.

 Creating a document region map — A document region map might be created for pages that display ads, which show which topics might be associated with different regions of the pages.
 As someone interacts with those different parts of pages, the search engine might get a sense of their interests.

 Ad interest scores for a viewer might be collected by a user’s Google toolbar, or by a cookie saved on the viewer’s computer.
 The patent application also tells us that: